How are headaches following a car accident managed?

 I read your query and can understand your concern.

-After reading your question, I recommend seeing a chiropractor for your injuries.
-I worked in a private practice personal injury clinic for over a year, and the damages you describe are what I treated daily.
 Based on your description of injuries, it sounds as though you have a whiplash injury.
 I do not know the specifics of your accident, but your insurance will likely pay for your care.
-My recommendation is to go to a local chiropractor for an exam.
+My recommendation is to go to a local chiropractor for an examination.
 They will most likely recommend a trial of care.
 They should also recommend at-home exercises once you are no longer acute.

 I hope I have answered your question.